guykuo/Prusa-Firmware/README.md

 NB: M350 must be BEFORE M92.
 Otherwise, M350 may alter existing the e-steps value

-Once you have verified e-steps and microstepping are correct, you can proceed with Live-Z calibration.
+Once you have verified e-steps and microstepping are correct, you can proceed with setup wizard.

 ## Hardware
 ### Motors